duckietown/docs-brown/book/doc-sky/45-ukf/40-one-spatial-dimension-ukf.md

 r
 \end{bmatrix}$$

-**Task (Written Section 1.3.2):** In `ukf2d_written_solutions.tex`, implement the measurement function $h(\mathbf{\bar x})$ to transform the prior state estimate into measurement space.
-For this model's state vector and measurement vector, $h(\mathbf{\bar x})$ can be implemented as a $1 \times 2$ matrix that is multiplied with the $2 \times 1$ state vector, outputting a $1 \times 1$ matrix: the same dimension as the measurement vector $\mathbf{z}_t$, which allows for the computation of the residual.
+**Task (Written Section 1.3.2):** In `ukf2d_written_solutions.tex`, implement the measurement function $h(\mathbf{\bar x}_t)$ to transform the prior state estimate into measurement space.
+For this model's state vector and measurement vector, $h(\mathbf{\bar x}_t)$ can be implemented as a $1 \times 2$ matrix that is multiplied with the $2 \times 1$ state vector, outputting a $1 \times 1$ matrix: the same dimension as the measurement vector $\mathbf{z}_t$, which allows for the computation of the residual.

 **Task:** As before, translate the measurement function into code, this time by filling in the `measurement_function()` method.
 Follow the "TODO"s there.
 Note the function's type signature for the inputs and outputs.

 ## Process Noise and Measurement Covariance Matrices
-The process noise covariance matrix $\mathbf{Q}$ needs to be determined for the prediction step, but you do not need to determine this yourself, as this matrix can be notoriously difficult to ascertain.
-Feasible values for the elements of $\mathbf{Q}$ are provided in the code.
+The process noise covariance matrix $\mathbf{Q}_t$ represents how uncertain we are about our motion model.
+It needs to be determined for the prediction step, but you do not need to determine this yourself, as this matrix can be notoriously difficult to ascertain.
+Feasible values for the elements of $\mathbf{Q}_t$ are provided in the code.

-On the other hand, the measurement noise covariance matrix $\mathbf{R}$ has a more tangible meaning: it represents the variance in our sensor readings, along with covariances if sensor readings are correlated.
+On the other hand, the measurement noise covariance matrix $\mathbf{R}_t$ has a more tangible meaning: it represents the variance in our sensor readings, along with covariances if sensor readings are correlated.
 For our 1D measurement vector, this matrix just contains the variance of the IR sensor.

+The interplay between $\mathbf{Q}_t$ and $\mathbf{R}_t$ dictates the value of the Kalman gain $\mathbf{K}_t$, which scales our estimate between the prediction and the measurement.

 **Task:** Characterize the noise in the IR sensor by experimentally collecting data from your drone in a stationary setup and computing its variance.
 To do so, prop the drone up so that it is stationary and its IR sensor is about 0.3 m from the ground, pointing down, unobstructed.
 To collect the range data, execute the following commands on your drone: